LONGITUDES

 Latitudes renews their Active Membership with Gallery Climate Coalition (GCC)

-Pantallazo con los miembros de Latitudes mencionados en el anuncio de los Miembros Activos de 2023 por GCC.
+Pantallazo con los miembros de Latitudes mencionados en el anuncio de GCC con los 125 Miembros Activos de 2023.

 Max Andrews and Mariana Cánepa Luna of Latitudes are among the 125 Members who have successfully achieved Active Membership 2023 with Gallery Climate Coalition (GCC).
 This is the second year running that Latitudes is an Active Member.
 This new cohort represents a 50% increase in successful applications and a renewal of over 85% of last year’s Active members.